The 0spam Project0spam.fusionzero.com | stopping spam at the source since 2000.

 - First you need to verify that your sending Mail Server IP is currently listed with one of our DNSBL's.

-- Next you will need to write down the "A Record" if you are listed.
+- Next you will need to write down the "Result" if you are listed.

-- If you have been previously listed or your removal request was denied due to invalid removal reasons the TXT record shows an example of why you were originally listed; sending server, date, subject of the spam
+- If you have been previously listed or your removal request was denied due to invalid removal reasons the "Reason" shows an example of why you were originally listed; sending server, date, subject of the spam

 - Fix the problem, repeat offenders will have a two week removal wait on the second offence so fix the problem before proceeding with the removal process.

 - Now use the form on the right to request removal, requests that do not follow the instructions on this page will be ignored.
 Seriously!

 (Access to this interface is logged)